-- -used to enter reinforcements
+- used to enter reinforcements

-- -are always in trace supply
+- · are always in trace supply

-- -contain two level 2 airfields
+- · contain two level 2 airfields

-- -and a nominal HQ for rebuilding units (see 3.4c).
+- and a nominal HQ for rebuilding units (see 3.4c).

 The railroad in the NW corner of Map A connects both the Silchar and Ledo Holding Boxes to the map.
 The Ledo Road connects the Ledo Holding Box to the map.
-Gliders can only be used from these Boxes.